 The following School of Journalism and General Education courses must be completed prior to admission to the School of Journalism professional program.
-Students who are unsuccessful in gaining admission to the professional program should realize that completion of the pre-professional program fulfills a significant portion of the university's General Education Requirements.

 REQUIRED JOURNALISM COURSES: